 One user claimed “TikTok just randomly posted one of my drafts, 100k people saw it, I’m gonna cry,” with other videos claiming similar incidents happened to them garnering tens of thousands of likes and views.

 Subscribe to our newsletter for the latest updates on Esports, Gaming and more.

 It’s not clear whether these reports are legitimate, but regardless, the potential of TikTok leaking drafts is understandably concerning for many users.

 How to stop your TikTok drafts being leaked

-The simple solution to stopping your TikTok drafts from being leaked is exactly as stated above: delete them.
+The simple solution to stopping your TikTok drafts from being leaked is to delete them.
+By not having them on the app at all, you don’t have to worry about any of them being posted without your knowledge.

 If you find your drafts have been leaked, the best option would be to try and delete the video, but if for some reason you’re not able to, it’s worth contacting TikTok customer support to try and get the issue resolved.